🏀 Small-College Coach Garth Pleasant Never Made Excuses — And He Became A Legend 🔌

 ANN ARBOR, Mich. — When a legend invites you to the Big House, you go.

-That’s how I ended up among 110,250 fans at Michigan Stadium — the largest stadium in the United States — for last Saturday’s game between the defending national champion Wolverines and visiting Arkansas State.
+That’s how I came to join 110,250 fans at Michigan Stadium — the largest in the United States — for last Saturday’s game between the defending national champion Wolverines and visiting Arkansas State.

-I sat beside Garth Pleasant, a longtime preacher and basketball coach featured last year in the documentary “COACH: Make the Big Time Where You’re At.”
+I sat beside Garth Pleasant, the longtime basketball coach and preacher featured in the documentary “COACH: Make the Big Time Where You’re At.”

 I made the 1,000-mile journey from my home in Oklahoma — where I usually cheer for the Sooners — after Pleasant told me he had an extra ticket.